Willian199/event_ddi/README.md

 - Replay and Undo: Support for event replay and undo functionalities.

 - Qualifiers: Use qualifiers to distinguish between different event types.

+## Packages

+- [Flutter DDI](https://pub.dev/packages/flutter_ddi) - This package is designed to facilitate the dependency injection process in your Flutter application.
+- [Dart DDI](https://pub.dev/packages/dart_ddi) - This package is a robust and flexible dependency injection mechanism.

+## Projects

+- [Budgetopia](https://github.com/Willian199/budgetopia) - An intuitive personal finance app that helps users track expenses.

 ## Event Management Guide